tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

     write(' '), write(R), write(' '), write(S), nl.
 ```

-To run it, supply a starting 4-by-4 Sudoku grid:
+To run it, give it a starting 4-by-4 Sudoku grid (recall that `_` is the
+anonymous variable):

 ```prolog
     ?- sudoku(